 The Annual Report and the consolidated financial statements provide a true and fair view of the Parent Company's and the Group's financial position and earnings.
 The Directors' Report for the Parent Company and the Group provides a true and fair overview of the operations, financial position and results of the Parent Company and the Group and describes material risks and uncertainties facing the Parent Company and the companies that are part of the Group.

-The Group's income and financial statements will be submitted to the Annual General Meeting on 14 June 2024 for adoption.
+The Group's income and financial statements will be submitted to the Continued Annual General Meeting at the end of July 2025 for adoption.